 [x,y,z] of Anchor with best signal strength to Tag is reported.

 Presence Detection deployment rules:

 - Anchor(s) set to Presence Detection mode cannot be close to anchor(s) set in True Location.
 Their separation must be via thick wall or at least 15 - 25 m, otherwise threshold tuning might be required to avoid tag flickering.

 - Separation between Presence Detection anchors should be also at least 15 m, otherwise position can jump back and forth between neighboring anchors.

 - Scenario: Hallways, Tunnels – where just coarse position is required and direction of Tags.
 All anchors set to Presence Detection mode.
 Anchor separation should be at least 15 - 25m.

 - Scenario: Mixed topology – entrance is covered with presence anchor, while right room has True Location with four anchors.
-This could be implemented if anchor in Presence Detection area does reach anchors in localization cell via UWB.
+This could be implemented if anchor in Presence Detection area does not reach anchors in localization cell via UWB.
 They are separated either via walls or distance.

 - Receiving data from Tags.
 Some applications requires to obtain battery levels on some particular spot or just receive a sensor data.

 - Room identification based on Presence Detection – not recommended.
 The penetration of the UWB signal through the wall may not be constant.
 Thus putting single anchor per room would not provide reliable solution.

 The basic condition for the Presence Detection is to receive blink from Tag on at least one anchor.
 The anchor might not be synchronized.